react-navigation/react-navigation.github.io/versioned_docs/version-8.x/params.md

 });
 ```

-This looks convenient and lets you access the user objects with `route.params.user` without any extra work.
+This looks convenient - you can access the user with `route.params.user` without any extra work.
+However, this is an anti-pattern because:

-However, this is an anti-pattern.
-There are many reasons why this is a bad idea:

-- The same data is duplicated in multiple places.
-This can lead to bugs such as the profile screen showing outdated data even if the user object has changed after navigation.
+- The same data is duplicated in multiple places, leading to bugs like the profile showing outdated data after the user object changes
-- Each screen that navigates to the `Profile` screen now needs to know how to fetch the user object - which increases the complexity of the code.
+- Every screen navigating to `Profile` needs to know how to fetch user data
-- URLs to the screen (browser URL on the web, or deep links on native) will contain the user object.
-This is problematic:
+- URLs/deep links will contain the full object.
+This is problematic because random or malformed data could be passed in the URL, and the URLs become very long and unreadable
-  1. Since the user object is in the URL, it's possible to pass a random user object representing a user that doesn't exist or has incorrect data in the profile.
-  2. If the user object isn't passed or improperly formatted, this could result in crashes as the screen won't know how to handle it.
-  3. The URL can become very long and unreadable.

-A better way is to pass only the ID of the user in params:
+Instead, pass only the ID:

 ```js
 navigation.navigate('Profile', { userId: 'jane' });
 ```

-Now, you can use the passed `userId` to grab the user from your global cache or fetch it from the API.
-Using a library such as [React Query](https://tanstack.com/query/) can simplify this process since it makes it easy to fetch and cache your data.
-This approach helps to avoid the problems mentioned above.
+Then fetch the user data using the ID from a global cache or API.
+Libraries like [React Query](https://tanstack.com/query/) make this easy.

 Some examples of what should be in params are: